MaksymRybak/Work/Programming/.NET/Core/Readme.txt

 TagHelpers.
 Inject tag helpers in _ViewImports.cshtml.
 Binding model to view using @model
 MVC 6 validations: attributes in our model.
 Hook validation to our UI using tag helpers and jquery validate.
 So we have validation on the client and server sides.
+Using Startup.ConfigureServices() to inject dependencies like service classes.
+Transient, scoped, singleton instances.
+We use config.json to save app's configuration.
+We can override config using env variables in our launch.json.